Al-Azif/dumper-testing/README.md

 ## Known Issues

 - sc0 entry decryption (Like `npbind.dat`)*
-- "Missing" trophy files in patches can cause issues*
 - "New" binary decryption function crashes*
 - Games that have multiple supported languages or multiple discs may not "install" all the files and the dumper will hang trying to copy it
   - Can also apparently happen if the disc is dirty and not installing correctly when you start the dump